 - Vitamin K

 In closing, getting your iodine intake right is easy.
-If you have thyroid disease and are on thyroid medication, here’s what you can do;
+If you have thyroid disease and are on thyroid medication, here’s what you should avoid:

 Heal Your Thyroid Today